 Additionally, we expect them to be able to tighten a loose door handle, push the reset button on the garbage disposal, or reinstall a window screen that may have fallen off.
 Residents are usually responsible for lawn care unless they are on a property where an owner provides that service.
 Lawn care is mowing, trimming, watering, and keeping flowerbeds weed-free.
 When repairs need to be done outside the scope of the resident's responsibility, one of our in-house maintenance technicians or sub-contractors will be sent to the property.

 Our maintenance staff is available 24 hours a day, and we guarantee their work!

 Unfortunately, due to liability reasons, we do not manage property that has a pool.

 Our job as your agent is to protect you from discrimination lawsuits.
-We take Fair Housing laws very seriously reserve the right to select and approve the most qualified applicant.
+We take Fair Housing laws very seriously and reserve the right to select and approve the applicants.
 We can call and present the applicant information to you if requested, but we have the final say.